Get insider access

 Sony INZONE H9 Wireless

 The Sony INZONE H9 Wireless are better for wireless gaming than the Sony INZONE Buds Truly Wireless, but the buds are more versatile overall.
-They both have a similar build quality, and their ANC features offer a similar level of noise isolation.
+They both have a similar build quality, and their ANC features offer a comparable level of noise isolation.
 The H9 Wireless have an over-ear, close-back design that some users may prefer.
 As a result, they have a longer battery life and a better passive soundstage performance.
 They also have better controls and better Bluetooth connectivity than the Buds, which only support Bluetooth LE audio.
 However, the Buds have a more neutral sound profile, making it easier to get consistent audio delivery.

 Razer Hammerhead True Wireless Pro